 Summer days sometimes can be uncomfortably hot and humid or cool and rainy, but quite often are warm and pleasant.
 Spring and autumn days are usually cool and beautiful, but sometimes chilly and damp.
 Winter snow and ice can start in late October but climate change has made this a rare event.
 January and February and possibly March occasionally see sub-zero temperatures.
 Severe weather can cause power outages that require us to use our backup generator.

 - House slippers (outside shoes are NOT allowed in the house)

 - Headphones or ear buds to listen to music

-- Headphones or ear plugs if bothered by other people’s noise
+- Headphones or ear plugs if bothered by noise or sounds in the environment

 - Boots and/or closed-toe shoes for hiking, working with equipment, and garden/farm work

 - Clothes appropriate for the seasons including work clothes

 - Sunscreen and non-toxic insect repellent